Wayne's World 2: Reception

 Wayne's World 2 received mixed-to-positive reviews.
 On Rotten Tomatoes, the film has a 60% approval rating, based on 45 reviews, with an average rating of 5.8/10.
 The website's critical consensus reads, "The characters are still endearing, but the jokes in Wayne's World 2 are more hit-and-miss the second time around".
+Audiences polled by CinemaScore gave the film an average grade of "A−", the same grade as its predecessor.

 Film critic Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, and wrote that Wayne and Garth are "impossible to dislike".

 Box office

+Wayne's World 2 earned $13.5 million during its opening weekend.
 Although it was intended to be a Christmas season blockbuster, Wayne's World 2 did not receive the box office intake nor positive fan reaction that the first film did.
 It grossed $48 million in the United States and Canada and $24 million internationally for a worldwide total of $72 million, much less than the original film's gross of over $180 million.
 Wayne's World 2 also suffered from competition from other holiday season blockbusters such as Mrs. Doubtfire, Schindler's List, and The Pelican Brief.